paracamplus/lf/README.md

-# LifeCycle Investigation Project
+# Svelte Sapper - Evaluation order

 ## Introduction

-LF (standing for LifeCycle) is an attempt to get a better understanding of the lifecycle of pages and components that is, in which order they are processed, where (server or client) code is run, etc.
+LF is an attempt to get a better understanding of the evaluation order along which the code of pages and components is run.

+## Results

+You may analyze the results on https://a/b

-## Getting started
+## Extending LF

-If you want to run these tests, here is a recipe:
+If you want to run and develop these tests, here is a recipe:

 ```bash
 git clone https://github.com/paracamplus/lf.git